Roswell Mill Waterfall at Old Mill Park

 The waterfall is definitely an impressive one.
 It is man made and was used to power the old factory.
 It was the most crowded part of the park.
 People were all along the banks of the creek right in front of the waterfall.
 There is also an observation deck and a sandy bank area that provide different vantage points of the waterfall.

-After the waterfall, we hiked as far as we could down the original trail past the waterfall.
+After the waterfall, we hiked as far as we could down the original trail past the waterfall in Roswell.
 The trail ended at a bend in the creek.
 However, when looking at the map, the trail did continue across the creek.
 The only way to get across the creek is to walk along a massive waterworks pipe that juts out of the bank.
 Jesse had no problem walking across – I know I could’ve done it!
 However, I am the cautious hiker, so we made the decision to walk back the way we came.
 We walked all the way back to the covered bridge and even farther till that trail ran out.
 We were hoping at that point the creek would be shallow enough to walk across, but we decided against it.

 Once again, we walked back up the trail and across the covered bridge.
 I’m sure we looked lost from all the back and forth!
 At the end of the bridge there are two options: go upstairs or go downstairs (well, up 11 stairs then downstairs).
 Go down the stairs!
 After you walk down the staircase, follow the trail along the creek.
 On the map at VC 12, take the trail up hill.
 It is a pretty long uphill, but I rather do that than go upstairs any day of the week.